obinator/workbench/lib/workbench/instructions.md

 Resolve any namespace conflicts that result from nesting classes in the `workbench` namespace.

 Ignore the code in the `utilities` directory.
 The code in this directory is really just a hack.
 It shouldn't be formalized in a namespace until there's a better understanding of a more permanent way of structuring it.

+### Replace Class Name Suffixes with Namespaces

+Create archetype suffixes in class names, eg: "message", and replace them with namespaces of the same name.

+Use the plural from of the suffix as the namespace.

+Replace the following suffixes:

+- Message
+- Data
+- Handler

 ## Expected Output